manuparra/oc2dm/README.md

 ``pew new <name>``

-Now we are ready to install the requirement via the requeriments.txt file:
+Now we are ready to install the requirements via the ``requeriments.txt`` file:

 ``pip3 install -r requeriments.txt``